-Parsley contains a variety of compounds, such as vitamin C and dietary carotenoids, that may reduce blood pressure (
+Parsley contains a variety of compounds, such as vitamin C and dietary carotenoids, that may reduce blood pressure.

-Animal studies have shown that parsley reduced both systolic and diastolic blood pressure by acting like a calcium channel blocker — a type of medication that helps relax and dilate blood vessels (
+Animal studies have shown that parsley reduced both systolic and diastolic blood pressure by acting like a calcium channel blocker, a type of medication that helps relax and dilate blood vessels.

 However, there’s limited human research on parsley and blood pressure.
 More research in this area is needed to better understand its effects.

-Interestingly, some research suggests celery seeds may help lower blood pressure.
+Some research suggests celery seeds may help lower blood pressure.

-Animal research suggests celery seeds may reduce blood pressure.
+Some research suggests celery seeds may reduce blood pressure.
 This herb may be effective thanks to its fiber and action as a natural calcium channel blocker.
 More studies are needed.